Extension's 2020 strategic plan

 The University of Minnesota Extension Mission

-University of Minnesota Extension was established in 1909 and for more than 110 years has helped the University fulfill its land-grant mission of addressing critical public issues through teaching, research and outreach.
+University of Minnesota Extension was established in 1909 and helps the University fulfill its land-grant mission of addressing critical public issues through teaching, research and outreach.
 Through its federal, state and county authorization and funding, Extension helps the University extend scientific knowledge and expertise to the public in key areas including food and agriculture, communities, environment, youth and families.

 Extension engages in meaningful ways with individuals, families, communities and stakeholders to lead and advocate for positive change across Minnesota, the nation and the world.
 Relationships grounded in mutual trust and understanding allow Extension to respond nimbly and effectively when its expertise is needed.